Monika-Dahiya/Supermarket-Sales-Analysis-/README.md

-# Supermarket-Sales-Analysis-
+# supermarket_analysis
-This is a Supermarket Sales Data and I did exploratory Data Analysis with Conclusion using Jupyter Notebook.
+This is a Supermarket data.
+Based on that i have created a interactive dashboard using Power BI